Age of consent laws

 - Ryan, G. (1997).
 Perpetration prevention.
 In G. Ryan & S. Lane (Eds.), Juvenile sexual offending: Causes, consequences, and correction (pp. 433-454).
 San Fransisco: Jossey-Bass.

-This paper was updated by Debbie Scott, a Research Fellow with the Child Family Community Australia infomation exchange at the Australian Institute of Family Studies.
-The content is current as of December 2014
+This paper was updated by Adam Dean, Project Officer with the Child Family Community Australia (CFCA) information exchange at the Australian Institute of Family Studies.
+The content is current as of February 2016.

-Previous editions have been compiled by Alister Lamont.
+Previous editions have been compiled by Debbie Scott and Alister Lamont.

 A list of national and state/territory helplines and telephone counselling services for children, young people and parents